 Time Frame

-The scale is a 20 item questionnaire and each item is scored from 1(strongly disagree)-6(strongly agree),higher score indicating more connectedness to others.
+The scale is a 8 item questionnaire and each item is scored from 1(strongly disagree)-6(strongly agree).
+The 8 items were added to generate a scale from, 8 to 48, a higher score indicating more connectedness to others.

-Change in Depression as measured by Short Mood and Feelings Questionnaire (SMFQ)
+Depression as Measured by Short Mood and Feelings Questionnaire (SMFQ)

 Time Frame: Baseline, immediately after intervention (1day after baseline),3 months post intervention,6 months post intervention